vkurko/calendar/README.md

 - an integer specifying the total number of seconds

 ## Resource object
-This is a JavaScript object that EventCalendar uses to store information about a resource.
+This is a JavaScript object that the Event Calendar uses to store information about a resource.
 Calendar events can be associated with resources and displayed separately using the resource view.

 Here are all properties that exist in Resource object:
 <table>